cidetec-energy-storage/cideMOD/docs/source/index.rst

 .. note::

    This project is under active development.

+   The models included will change in future versions.
+The code is not fully documented, this documentation will be completed towards the version v1.0

 .. toctree::
    :maxdepth: 2